Mercotui/dreamliner/README.md

 # dreamliner
 My entry for A Game By Its Cover 2021

-This is my first (WIP) game, built using Phaser3 and webpack.
+This is my first game, built using Phaser3 and webpack.